Winning Intigriti's XSS Challenge

 Intigriti XSS Challenge # 3

 Intigriti put out their third XSS challenge recently in late August 2019.
 I decided to try my hand on it as I’m new to Intigriti’s platform and bug hunting in general.
-The way it works is they put out an intentionally vulnerable webpage just waiting for your xss payload.
+The way it works is they put out an intentionally vulnerable webpage just waiting for your XSS payload.
 Out of everyone who submits a correct submission they will randomly pick one researcher and award them a one year Burp License and some private program invites.

 After a few hours of trying different things I finally got it.
 It was a difficult but rewarding and fun challenge.
-So I did a quick writeup on their submission page and sent it off.
-Within a couple hours it was confirmed and that was the end of it.. or so I thought.
+So I did a quick write-up on their submission page and sent it off.
+Within a couple hours it was confirmed and that was the end of it… or so I thought.

 I woke up on September 2nd and I had a Twitter notification from Intigriti, I got selected as their one winner!
 It was awesome!
 Especially since I still didn’t have a Burp Suite Pro License.
 Thanks again to Intigriti for giving back to the community and being awesome!